tob-asco/seeds/README.md

      - probably needs to define its primary key as a combination of the two FKs like `builder.HasKey(je => new {je.FK1, je.FK2});`
   3. Scaffold out a controller by right-clicking `seeds.Api.Controllers` :arrow_right: Add API Controller with actions, using EF :arrow_right: choose `MyJoinEntity` as model and the existing context class and hence create `seeds.Api.Controllers.MyJoinEntitiesController.cs`
   4. Minimally adapt the `MyJoinEntitiesController` class, e.g. delete useless endpoints
-  5. Create a service class `seeds.Dal.Services.MyJoinEntityService.cs` that accesses the endpoints
+  7. Create an interface `seeds.Dal.Interfaces.IMyJoinEntityService.cs`
-  6. Create its interface `seeds.Dal.Interfaces.IMyJoinEntityService.cs`
+  8. Implement it in a service class `seeds.Dal.Services.MyJoinEntityService.cs` that accesses the endpoints
   7. Use the model in the VMs *a little bit* (to see whether it actually suits your needs) and then write tests `seeds.Api.Tests.Controllers.MyJoinEntitiesControllerTests.cs` and `seeds.Dal.Tests.Services.MyJoinEntityServiceTests.cs`